All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I taper off caffeine when starting semaglutide?

-You do not need to quit caffeine when starting semaglutide, but tapering down to a moderate level (200 mg or less daily) during the first few weeks is a sensible precaution.
+You don't need to quit caffeine when starting semaglutide, but tapering down to a moderate level (200 mg or less daily) during the first few weeks is a sensible precaution.
 This helps you isolate semaglutide side effects from caffeine-related symptoms and gives your body time to adjust to the medication.

 Related Articles